Vengarioth/netstack/readme.md

 [Documentation (work in progress)](https://docs.rs/netstack/)

+## getting in touch 💬

+If you have suggestions, miss features or just want to get in touch, you can open issues in this repository or get a hold of me on [twitter](https://twitter.com/vengarioth).

 ## requirements ❗

 To effectively use netstack in production you need a secure channel to exchange an initial secret and connection token.
 It is recommended to use https for this, but it's up to you.
 The examples use a http server.